-Trainees will spend the majority of the year in their main placement school, which will be a non-selective state school.
-They will also undertake a six-week second placement in the Spring Term, in a contrasting state school.
+Trainees will spend the majority of the year in their main placement school, which will be a non-selective state school, with a second placement in a contrasting state school.
 Trainees will be individually supported by a mentor in each school, who they will meet with weekly for support and to discuss progress.

 The NMAPS programme allows trainee teachers to develop an understanding of their pupils and the education system in England today, with a variety of other short school experiences in, for example, a Pupil Referral Unit and Special School.